CKOI-FM: Personalities

 Comedian Pierre Brassard, also known for prank phone calls, was also previously associated with the station.

-CKOI-FM lost its longtime morning host Normand Brathwaite on March 17, 2006, following a conflict with former co-host Jean-René Dufort.
-Dufort became the station's morning host until June 22, 2007.
-Braithwaite joined CITE-FM in August 2011.
+Longtime morning host Normand Brathwaite left CKOI on March 17, 2006, following a conflict with former co-host Jean-René Dufort.
+Dufort became the station's morning personality, remaining until June 22, 2007.
+Braithwaite joined rival station 107.3 CITE-FM in August 2011.
+In September 2023, he returned to CKOI as a contributor on the morning show on Mondays.